kadalu/kadalu/README.md

 - Kubernetes 1.13.0 + version
 - The host should support xfs (`mkfs.xfs`)
+  - On some systems this might require installation of xfsprogs package
 - The `mount -t xfs` with `-oprjquota` should work

 ### Setup